chocopy-telco/EmptyRoomCheck/README.md

 ##### Server process

 - Python 3.x
-  - If killed, then send slack message (with Slacker)
+  - If killed, then auto restart and send slack message (with Slacker)

 - Web with Django 1.6.x